-This section of Ouachita Council on Aging, Inc. 's annual financial performance during the fiscal year that ended on June 30, 2008.
+The following discussion and analysis of Ouachita Council on Aging, Inc.'s financial performance provides an overview of the Council's financial activities during the fiscal year that ended on June 30, 2010.
 Please read it in conjunction with the Council's financial statements, which follow this section.